-Some common solutions for getting fresh greens to your chickens
+Some common solutions for feeding fresh greens to your chickens

 - Bring the vegetation to them.
 Food scraps, garden debris, sprouted grains, and so on are all good ways to get supplemental greens into your chickens’ diet.
-Just toss them in, and the chickens will have a feast.
+Just toss them in — or tuck them neatly into a Veggie Feeder — and your chickens will have a feast.

 - Build a chicken tractor.
 If you have a little more room and are committed to moving the tractor from spot to spot, an open bottom chicken tractor lets you control where the chickens graze in your yard.
 We rotate our Garden Ark through our vegetable beds so the chickens can till and fertilize the soil and help control weeds and pests.
 You can also move your chicken tractor across your yard, giving them a fresh spot of grass each time.
 You’ll want to move it every two or three days to keep them from laying the grass bare.